sondale-git/SMHM/README.md

 ## Other information

-For R alternative [ValValetl/SMMT](https://github.com/ValValetl/SMMT) GitHub repository is maybe an option.
+For R alternative [ValValetl/SMMT](https://github.com/ValValetl/SMMT) GitHub repository may be an option.

 ## References :